Bernardo-MG/library-maven-archetype/src/site/markdown/site.md

 This site will be the one deployed as the documentation by the CI, and so it will be a part of the project's life cycle.

-Note that it will be for the most part a normal Maven site, meaning that information about how to customize it can be found at the official Maven site.
-The only difference is that it will use the [Reflow](http://github.com/andriusvelykis/reflow-maven-skin) skin.
+Note that it will be for the most part a normal Maven site, meaning that information about how to customize it can be found at the official Maven site, with the main difference being that it will use the [Reflow](http://github.com/andriusvelykis/reflow-maven-skin) skin.

 ## Reports